cardano-foundation/CIPs/CIP-0021/README.md

 The `auxiliary_scripts` must be an array of length 0.

+### Versioning

+This proposal will be updated alongside new versions of HW wallet firmware and tooling.

 ## Rationale: how does this CIP achieve its goals?

 ### Canonical CBOR serialization format